duncantl/CodeAnalysis/Topics/topics.md

 ### Functions

-1. Refactoring functions to smaller, more modular functions.
+1.  (see functionDivision) Refactoring functions to smaller, more modular functions.
 Detect blocks of expressions that have direct data dependence and make these into functions.
 1. [LAST] [Nick] Extract functions defined inside functions that do not modify